 Most optometrists recommend that everyone should own a pair of quality polarised sunglasses.
-Polarised lenses do what no other lens treatment, tint or photochromic lens can - they block blinding glare.
-In addition, polarised lenses can enhance visual acuity, colour contrast and visual comfort, and block 100% of harmful UVA (315-380nm) and UVB (280-315nm) light.
+Polarised lenses do what no other lens treatment, tint, or photochromic lens can - they block blinding glare.
+In addition, polarised lenses can enhance visual acuity, colour contrast and comfort and block 100% of harmful UVA (315-380nm) and UVB (280-315nm) light.
 You will see more comfortably while taking care of the health of your eyes.

 But, what do polarised lenses actually do?
 How do they work to make the wearer see more comfortably?

 The answer is simple: polarised lenses ease the discomfort of blinding glare.